 The vast Asia and the Middle East umbrella covers colourful and vibrant countries as diverse as India, China, Thailand, Japan, Oman, Israel and all the wonderful places in-between.
-Expect adventures and incredible journeys, experience traditional cultures and spirituality and connect with thriving cities where old meets new.
+Expect adventures and incredible journeys, experience traditional cultures and spirituality.
+Connect with thriving cities where old meets new.

 This could take a lifetime, but it’s never been easier to dip in and out for everything from short breaks to extended adventures.
 Now stopovers become rewarding breaks, exploring cities in one or two days with cleverly curated itineraries.
 Flight routes connect countries including China with the US, Europe and Australia.
 Singapore is a major hub with connections to places such as India and the Maldives.
 Dubai, Abu Dhabi, Israel and and Oman are some of the accessible places to experience in the Middle East.

 Not long ago, many parts of Asia & the Middle East were remote and inaccessible with ‘one-dimensional’ sightseeing giving superficial glimpses.
 But now they are exposing their many layers, opening up and inviting visitors to experience its cultures in close-up.
-Savvy guided tours take you off the grid in spectacular cities and specialist tour companies offer small groups and indie travellers the chance to weave their own magic on handcrafted journeys in countries including Vietnam and Sri Lanka.
+Savvy guided tours take you off the grid in spectacular cities.
+Specialist tour companies offer small groups and indie travellers the chance to weave their own magic on handcrafted journeys in countries including Vietnam and Sri Lanka.

 Hiking, trekking, mountain-climbing, biking, 4WD adventures, culinary tours are just some of the ways to engage.
 Reach the Great Wall of China or India’s Taj Mahal by bike, for example.
 Discover the valleys of Ladakh, the pilgrimage trails of Japan or the hill tribe villages of Thailand on rewarding treks.
 See the elephants of Thailand on ethical elephant encounters or the giant pandas at the Chengdu Research Base in Sichuan Province, China.